Wieambilla shootings: National firearms register

 In December 2023, at a National Cabinet meeting, state and territory Premiers and Chief Ministers along with Prime Minister Anthony Albanese promised to implement a National Firearms Register, Anthony Albanese cited the Wieambilla tragedy as a reason for developing this policy.

 Coronial inquest

-In July 2024, a coronial inquest into the shootings began before State Coroner Terry Ryan.
-The inquest ended in August 2024 after sixteen days of hearings.
+In July 2024, a coronial inquest into the shootings began before Queensland state coroner Terry Ryan.
+The inquest ended in August 2024 after 17 days of hearings.